Using the Worksheet for Queries & DDL / DML — Preview¶

 Specify a different role for each worksheet and switch roles without losing your work.
 You can execute specific statements in a worksheet, then switch roles before continuing your work in the same worksheet.

-Your current interface role dictates the default role for worksheets that you open, but the worksheets are not tied to the interface role.
-Each worksheet has it’s own role that can be set independently.
+Your current interface role determines the default role for worksheets that you open, but the worksheets are not tied to the interface role.
+Each worksheet has its own role that can be set independently.

 Log into Snowflake in another browser or tab.
 Any worksheet changes you made in one Snowflake instance persist to the other instance after a minute or two.
 You can continue working in the other browser (or tab) without re-entering your work.

 Refresh your browser, if necessary.
 If you’re in the middle of running queries, they will resume running when the refresh is completed.
 Note that if you log out of Snowflake, any active queries stop running.

 You can also perform other tasks on this page, including: